jcervas/redistricting/TN-House-2022/readme.md

 ## Conclusion

 Given my experience and expertise in redistricting, it is my conclusion that the number of splits necessary in a Tenneesee House plan after the 2020 census need not exceed 26.
-This assumes that Shelby County, Davidson County, Knox County, Hamilton County, and Rutherford County at not split except for the internal splits required for equal population.
+This assumes that Shelby County, Davidson County, Knox County, Hamilton County, and Rutherford County are not split except for the internal splits required for equal population.
 If Shelby County contains 13 districts, I have demonstrated that no more than 26 counties need to be split.
 If Shelby County contains 14 districts, I have demonstrated that no more than 28 counties need to be split.
 It is possible that even fewer counties need to be split, but given the time constraints of this report, I have not found a plan that does better.
 Still, in either the "Apple" or the "Orange" configuration, I have demostrated that the 2022 enacted House map does not minimize the number of counties split.

-Conjecture: For this report, I was asked not to split Shelby County's border.
+For this report, I was asked not to split Shelby County's border.
 However, I believe that failing to split Shelby County creates population pressures throughout the rest of the state.
 The effect of not splitting Shelby County is to favor non-urban areas.
 The choice of not splitting Shelby County has the consequence of increasing the number of county splits in the state.
 The Democratic House Concept Map demonstrates that as few as 23 counties need to be split, if Shelby County is split once.
 Splitting Shelby County that way additionally leads to a lower average deviation between districts, since there is a residual population of either 22,000 or 47,500 if Shelby County is not split, _necessitating_ districts to deviate from ideal.
+Additional research would be needed to determine if my conjecture is correct; that failing to split Shelby County, and potentially other counties, increases the total number of counties affected by splits.

 [^1]: Montgomery County is sealed in the 2022 enacted House map, containing three complete districts, all three of which are the three most over-populated in the state.
 Residents of Montgomery County are significantly underrepresented in the General Assembly.
-If this county were to have part of a fourth district, as might be required by law, that would cause at least one additional "TN County Splits" in the plan, increasing it to 31, which is greater than the max allowed in the House Redistricting Guidelines.
+If this county were to have been part of a fourth district, as might be required by law, that would cause at least one additional "TN County Splits" in the plan, increasing it to 31, which is greater than the max allowed in the House Redistricting Guidelines.

-[^2]: Sealing in a county could have a negative effect on the number of split counties.
+[^2]: Sealing a county's border (or "embedding" districts) to avoid a split could have a negative effect on the total number of split counties.
 For instance, imagine a county is sealed in but in doing so a total of 20,000 extra people are placed in districts in that county.
 If an adjacent county has a population that is the ideal minus 20,000, it will now have to split an adjacent county to get the population it could have otherwise had from the first county.
 Like the butterfly effect, it could ripple through the plan.
 Additionally, if sealing in a county prohibits a more efficient split for another county, it could have the effect of increasing the total county splits in a plan.
-Moreover, as with Unicoi, the effect of sealing Washington County is that is _guaranteed_ that Carter County is split, even though its population is small enough to not be split.
+Moreover, as with Unicoi, the effect of sealing Washington County is that it is _guaranteed_ that Carter County is split, even though its population is small enough to not be split.

 [^3]: Plan comparison documents found on the General Assembly website (https://www.capitol.tn.gov/Archives/House/112GA/redistricting/Documents/additional%20december%20evaluations.pdf) list county splits as 30 for the 2022 enacted plan, and 23 for the House Democratic concept map.
 The split count used by the General Assembly is not reported in either Maptitude for Redistricting (to which I have a license) or Dave's Redistricting App.
 This is a non-standard way of defining county splits and if applied as a legal standard might lead to a situation where larger counties are needlessly penalized since there is more discretion as to whether it needs to be split (see discussion above about Shelby County).